A world nourished by nature

 Sensory Theatre

-This is is an innovative, hands on and fun way for children with additional needs, and their carers, to learn more about a child’s individual and unique way of being
+This is is an innovative, hands on and fun way for children to learn more about their individual and unique way of being

 Even identical twins do not sense the world in the same way.